PapaPeskwo/nackademin-flashcards/LAN/Lektion 3 - IPv4 Addressing & Subnetting (and L4 protocols & intro Cisco routers).md

 What are some characteristics of TCP, and can you provide examples of applications that use this protocol?
 ?
 TCP is connection-oriented with guaranteed delivery and requires acknowledgment of received data.
 Examples of applications that use TCP include web browsing, email, FTP, and Telnet.

+What is the loopback address for localhost in IPv4?;; 127.0.0.1